Free Granny Stripe Crochet Shrug Pattern – Easy Beginner Bolero

 PATTERN INFORMATION

-• but you can also get the ad-free, printable pdf pattern for the CROCHET SHRUG in the ETSY SHOP!
-The pdf has some helpful photos included, as well as the exact color stripe pattern I used.
+The FREE simple shrug crochet pattern for the crochet shrug is provided below, friendly for beginner crocheters, but you can also get the ad-free, printable pdf pattern for the crochet shrug in the shop.
+The pdf has some helpful photos included, as well as the exact color stripe pattern I used:

-How to Crochet a Shrug
+How to Crochet a Granny Stripe Shrug Step by Step

 Here I will walk you through each step of making a basic shape shrug, using your favorite colors.
 You will be using an easy granny stripe stitch pattern, repeated every 2 rows using mainly basic double crochet stitches.
 Feel free to design your own stripe pattern with contrasting colors.